brianpbyers/redux/readme.md

 }
 ```

 The above store's state defaults to 0.
-If it is passed an action of type "LIKE", then it increments it's state by 1.
+If it is passed an action of type "LIKE", then it increments its state by 1.
 Otherwise it does nothing.

-Now using this reducer, we can create a store for our application.
-At the top of our file let's import Redux.
+Now, using this reducer, we can create a store for our application.
+At the top of our file, let's import Redux.

 ```js
 import { createStore } from 'redux'